Ticketing - Ticketed Events Overview

 Entry Types: The building blocks used to create ticket packages.
 Define what information you want to collect about each individual ticket holder, whether they create a fundraising page and if their account is managed by someone else.

 Ticket packages: The tickets your entrants can choose to purchase, which can be individual tickets or bundles of two or more.
 Entry types are assigned to ticket packages to define what details are collected about each ticket holder.

 Ticketholder record: The record created on the platform for each of your ticket holders.
 This contains details inputted by the ticket purchaser.

 This article provides an overview of how to set your event to ticketed and how it works.
 We’ll also define the difference between a Ticketholder record and a Member record.

-We have further support articles on:
+We have additional ticketing support articles on the following:

 Online events on your platform can either be classed as Registration or Ticketed.

 A Registration event is one whereby a single entrant registers and (most commonly) lands on their fundraising page or dashboard.
 You can add in the option for them to invite friends and even pay for them if they wish.
 However, an invited entrant is still required to follow an invite email and complete their own registration.

 A Ticketed event allows entrants to purchase various tickets, e.g. Adult, Child, and Family.
 They’re required to enter some details about each of the ticket holders, and depending on the settings you choose, the other ticket holders may or may not be required to complete the sign-up process to create a fundraising page.
 The ticket purchaser must pay for all the tickets to complete the transaction.

 An example of a ticketed event would be a Family Fun Run where you can purchase individual tickets at different price points depending on age, and also purchase group tickets.
 The adults would likely create fundraising pages whereas the children may have a fundraising page, but this would be managed by the adult ticket purchaser.